AdobeDocs/experience-platform.en/help/xdm/data-types/telecom-subscription.md

 >
 >This document describes the data type.
 For the field group of the same name, refer to the [[!UICONTROL Telecom Subscription] field group reference guide](../field-groups/profile/telecom-subscription.md).
 >
->For use cases outside of describing telecommunication subscription, use the generic [[!UICONTROL Subscription] data type](./subscription.md) instead.
+>If you are describing a subscription type that is unrelated to the telecommunication industry, please use the generic [[!UICONTROL Subscription] data type](./subscription.md) instead.

 ![Telecom Subscription structure](../images/data-types/telecom-subscription/structure.png)